 Opening hours: 10AM-6PM, Daily

-By MRT: Alight at Harbourfront MRT and take the tram from Vivocity Station to Beach Station.
+By public transport: Alight at Harbourfront MRT and take the tram from Vivocity Station to Beach Station.
+From there, transfer to Sentosa Bus A or C.